mariuszjanuszko/jagiellonia-football-db/README.md

 This is a personal SQL database project inspired by **Jagiellonia Białystok**, the professional football club from my birth city.

 The database is built using **DBeaver** on **OracleXE 21.3**.
-It models key data about the team's players, such as positions, physical attributes, nationalities, and contract details.
+It models key data about the team's players, such as positions, physical attributes, nationalities and contract details.

 ---